obytes/react-native-template-obytes/cli/README.md

 - 💡 A clean project structure with Absolute Imports, to make it easier to navigate and manage your code.
 - 🚫 Lint-staged for running linters and TypeScript checks on Git staged files, to ensure that your code is always up to standards.
 - 🗂 VSCode recommended extensions, settings, and snippets to enhance the developer experience.
-- ☂️ Pre-installed [React Navigation](https://reactnavigation.org/) with examples, to provide a comprehensive navigation solution for your app.
+- ☂️ Pre-installed [Expo Router](https://docs.expo.dev/router/introduction/) with examples, to provide a comprehensive navigation solution for your app.
 - 💫 An auth flow with [zustand](https://github.com/pmndrs/zustand) and [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) as a storage solution to save sensitive data.
 - 🛠 A simple workflow for building, releasing, and distributing your app using [Github action](https://github.com/features/actions).
 - 🔥 [React Query](https://react-query.tanstack.com/) & [axios](https://github.com/axios/axios) and [axios](https://github.com/axios/axios) for fetching data, to help you build efficient and performant apps.